ircam-ismm/js-prototyping-template/README.md

 #### `npm run dev`

-launch the server and, watch the file system and transpile on save
+launch the server and, watch file in `src` and re-transpile on change

 #### `npm run build`

-build the application
+transpile the application

 #### `npm run start`